 Lacan has a reputation for being difficult and complicated but his ‘return to Freud’ was – in part – simply an effort to remind his fellow analysts that the speech of the client was the centre of the treatment, not the supposed knowledge, technique or ‘expertise’ of the analyst.
 The talking treatment has its effects, said Lacan, precisely because human life – love, desire, pleasure, pain, body and mind – is woven out of speech and language.

 Are analytic sessions always fifty minutes long?

 One of Lacan’s innovations in psychoanalytic practice was the variable length session and so there is no set ‘fifty minute hour’ in a Lacanian psychoanalytic treatment.
 In much the same way that someone writing a sentence doesn’t have to put in a full stop or a comma a certain set number of seconds after they start to write, so an analytic session doesn’t necessarily end a certain set number of minutes after it begins.
 So sessions will often come to a close at a point relative to the speech of the client.
 One consequence of this is that Lacanian work is often quite focused and tends not to involve long periods of silence.
 Shorter sessions can also be easier for clients to fit into busy, modern lives.

 Do all clients have to lie on a couch when they talk?

 Each treatment is built around the individual.
-Some people will work better on the couch, some will be better off face-to-face – but all analyses will start with a series of meetings, called ‘preliminary discussions’, which are always face-to-face and which may go on for some time.
+Some people will work better on the couch, some will be better off face-to-face – but all analyses will start with a series of meetings, called ‘preliminary discussions’ which may go on for some time.

 How many sessions are there in a week?